bbsBayes/bbsBayes/README.md

 #### gamye
 The gamye option includes the semiparametric smooth used in the gam option, but also includes random year-effect terms that track annual fluctuations around the smooth.
+This is the model that the Canadian Wildlife Service is now using for the annual status and trend estimates.
 ``` r
     #stratified_data <- stratify(by = "bbs_usgs")